-Challenge number Detail of challenge 1 Ensuring disadvantaged pupils make at least expected progress in writing and phonics.
-2 Improving the attendance of individual pupils, by offering support and removing any potential barriers to attendance.
-3 Ensuring that disadvantaged pupils emotional well-being and positive mental health is maintained.
+Challenge number Detail of challenge 1 It has been identified that writing and phonics is a focus for disadvantaged and non-disadvantaged pupils.
+Monitor and ensure that disadvantaged pupils make at least expected progress in writing and phonics.
+2 After monitoring attendance of disadvantaged pupils, it is evident that some of our disadvantaged pupils' attendance is lower than that of non-disadvantaged pupils.
+Attendance of individual pupils will be improved by offering support and removing any potential barriers to attendance.
+3 Some of our disadvantaged pupils and families have identified social and emotional issues.
+Ensure that disadvantaged pupils emotional well-being and positive mental health is maintained, and they have the same wider opportunities at school.